 The vaccine viruses are attenuated.
 This means that they have been weakened by adaptation to the cell substrates, their virulent properties have been disabled and they are less dangerous than the naturally occurring viruses while still making recipients of the vaccine immune.

 Producing live viral vaccines risks introducing unwanted mutations or adventitious agents during the growth of the viruses in the cells.

 It is a mandatory regulatory requirement for manufacturers to test their products for contamination with unwanted viruses and for consistency of quality.
-We are developing next generation sequencing – NGS or deep sequencing – as a novel tool for this type of regulatory work and for research purposes.
+We are developing next generation sequencing – NGS or deep sequencing – and reference materials to support the application of this novel tool for regulatory work and for research purposes.